How to conduct a market analysis for a business plan?

 Using this tool of marketing analysis, you can get the most direct results.

 There is no set-on-the-stone rule that you have to implement any one of these methods.
 In fact, there is no such rule that restricts the number or the types of the way you choose.
 In the end, whichever procedures give you a clear picture is the best for you.
 In the same line, you don’t even have to stick with one method of market analysis.
-Actually, it is advisable that you try different methods to acquire a bigger picture of the market situations.
+Actually, it is advisable that you try different methods to acquire a bigger picture of the market situation.

 Step by step approach on the practical implementation of market analysis